Rank Insignia Previous Honoree ID Next Honoree ID

 Honor Scroll

 His family also received a scroll from President Franklin D. Roosevelt in commemoration of Ensign Smith.
-The citation reads: In grateful memory of Leonard Leroy Smith, who died in the service of his country, SEA, Pacific Area, ATTACHED U.S.S.
+The citation reads: In grateful memory of Leonard Leroy Smith, who died in the service of his country at SEA, Pacific Area, ATTACHED U.S.S.
 YORKTOWN, 5 JUNE 1943 (Presumed).
 He stands in the unbroken line of patriots who have dared to die that freedom might live and grow and increase its blessings.
 Freedom lives, and through it, he lives -- in a way that humbles the undertakings of most men.

 (Signed) Franklin D. Roosevelt,